 One of the major limitations of the present inquiry was that the researchers could just receive 1000 anonymous TMAAT candidates' answer sheets without having access to their demographic information.
 That is, only the candidates' responses to the TMAAT items (Year 2020) in the three domains of linguistics, language teaching, and language testing were available, not the candidates' demographic information such as their gender, age, etc. If such demographic information were available, we could have run Differential Item Functioning (DIF) as a further confirmation of the outcomes obtained through IRT analyses and could identify whether there were any biased items in the test or not.
 Then, the issue of test fairness could also be investigated.
-Another limitation of the study was that the analyses were run on only one administrations of the TMAAT (Year 2020) since the researchers could not have researchers are cautious to generalize the findings of the study.
+Another limitation of the study was that the analyses were run on only one administration of the TMAAT (Year 2020) since the researchers could not have access to other administrations of the test as part of the policy of the NOET.
+Thus, the researchers are cautious to generalize the findings of the study.

 Based on the outcomes of this research, we recommend the TMAAT test developers to be more cautious about the difficulty level of the designed items and to develop test items that are easier for test-takers.
 The TMAAT authorities as another beneficiary group are recommended to invite professional test developers to work collaboratively and design more appropriate TMAATs.
 Furthermore, policymakers should know that in high-stakes tests where making the right decisions about the test-takers are extremely important, serious attempts should be made to have more appropriate items.
-The authorities and policymakers should also publicize the results so that researchers can do more investigations on such highstakes tests and improve their quality.
+The authorities and policymakers should also publicize the results so that researchers can do more investigations on such high-stakes tests and improve their quality.